Anonymoustank/Custos-Client/README.md

 - `api/v1/group-management/groups/admin/members/{userId}` to delete the user from the group

 ## gRPC Features and User Management
-You can use gRPCs for user management by navigating to:http://localhost:3000/userProfileForm
+You can use gRPCs for user management by navigating to http://localhost:3000/userProfileForm (instructions are above for starting the frontend)

 Setup Instructions for gRPC and Backend Servers: